 Do you enjoy spending time in the outdoors?
 Nestled in between the historic town of Jim Thorpe, PA and the Francis E. Walter dam in the Pocono Mountain Region is the Lehigh Gorge State Park.
 Abundant in natural history and scenic views, the Lehigh Gorge State Park, won’t disappoint if you are looking for a day outside.

 Carved by the Lehigh River the gorge has deep rock walls filled with vegetation, rock outcroppings, and waterfalls.
 Nature is astounding when you take the time to breathe in the fresh air and open your eyes to your surroundings.
 Whether you are looking for a recreational activity, a local history lesson or a challenging day hike we’ve got the spot for you.

 Recreational Activities in the Lehigh Gorge State Park

-Most activities in the park are seasonal, but the trails are open year round to those interested in cross-country skiing or snowmobiling.
+Most activities in the park are seasonal, but the trails are open year round.
+Winter activities include cross-country skiing or snowmobiling.
 In the spring, summer and fall you can enjoy the following outdoor activities: